About Us

 EXECUTIVE DIRECTOR

 Susan has spent over thirty years in the social work and mental health fields working primarily with nonprofit, community-based organizations.
-She has been a familiar face at Network events since 2015 and she was responsible for organizing 2018’s Symposium/PFDD in Baltimore.
-We are grateful that she has chosen to contribute her wealth of experience in the nonprofit world to the Network and our community.
+She has been a familiar face at Network events since 2015; first as a member, then a volunteer.
+She became a board member in 2018 and then took on the role of Executive Director in 2019.
+We are grateful that she chooses to contribute her wealth of experience in the nonprofit world to the Network and our community.
 Susan was diagnosed with XLH at eighteen months of age, so she also brings a lifetime of understanding to the position.
+She resides in sunny California and can often be found either at the beach or among the redwoods.

 We continue to grow and to commit to our community of patients under Susan’s leadership.
 You can reach her at ExecutiveDirector@xlhnetwork.org.